 It features the naturalism of the DTX-PAD, which promises a playability level that is closer to a standard acoustic kit.
 Playing it will allow you (or your kid – for parents out there thinking of buying a set) to play naturally with the amazing sounds it will produce.
 As an expert in the industry, Yamaha has been known to produce high-quality, affordable electronic drum sets.

-What Will You Find in the Yamaha DTX542K Box?
+What You’ll Find in the Box

 - DTX502 Module